Webinar: living well with wildlife

 Across Europe, wildlife is returning.
 This comes with new questions, concerns and opportunities for the people who live alongside it.

-To support municipalities, local authorities and practitioners working on the ground, Rewilding Europe and the Endangered Landscapes & Seascapes Programme are launching Living well with wildlife: A practical guide.
+To support municipalities, local authorities and practitioners working on the ground, Rewilding Europe and the Endangered Landscapes & Seascapes Programme have launched Living well with wildlife: A practical guide.

-We will introduce the guide and you’ll hear from a range of speakers who have contributed to it or are already applying its principles in practice.
-From the perspective of mayors to community-led coexistence examples shared by practitioners, the webinar will bring together different viewpoints on what coexistence means in everyday reality.
+You can watch the recording of the webinar in which we introduced the guide below.
+In the webinar you’ll hear from a range of speakers who have contributed to it or are already applying its principles in practice.
+From the perspective of mayors to community-led coexistence examples shared by practitioners, the webinar brings together different viewpoints on what coexistence means in everyday reality.

 Programme & Speakers